Browse Our Courses

 - Determination of return series from historical prices series

 - Determination of volatilities (for Variance covariance approaches)

 - Determination of VaR based on volatilities (for Variance covariance approaches), confidence level and holding period

 - Portfolio VaR – EXCEL Example.
 This is the detailed VaR worksheet for a portfolio comprising of commodities and currencies.
-This course complements our video course on Calculating VaR (not included in this package).
+This course complements our online course on Calculating VaR (not included in this package).
 It includes: